Students are required to complete at least 24 units (8 graduate courses) for graduation.

 MSc in Business Analytics

-Students may select up to 3 units of courses with DSME 5000-level offered by the above MSc programme.
+Students may select up to 3 units of courses with DOTE 5000-level offered by the above MSc programme.

 Please visit the course catalog for the course outcome, enrollment requirement, no. of units etc. Availability of courses are subject to change.
 The programme reserves the right to make adjustments to the class schedules prior to the start of the respective semester.